ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 **Expected return:** boolean

-If the API return is `true`, this datastore is compatible with the newer ranges and you can keep this datastore, you will make it global later on in the upgrade process.
+If the API return is `TRUE`, this datastore is compatible with the newer ranges and you can keep this datastore, you will make it global later on in the upgrade process.
 If the API return is `FALSE`, this datastore is not compatible, you will need to order new datastores, either [Essentials datastores](https://www.ovhcloud.com/en-gb/managed-bare-metal/options/) or [Premier datastores](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/datastores-nfs/).<br>
 Based on your needs in terms of storage capacity, you can select which type and how many datastores you would order.